2006 United States House of Representatives elections in New York: District 23

+Predictions

-24th District
+District 24

-Incumbent Sherwood Boehlert (R) announced his retirement after twenty-four years, making this a seat of considerable focus for the Democrats in the followup to the mid-terms.
+Incumbent Sherwood Boehlert (R) announced his retirement after twenty-four years, making this a seat of considerable focus for the Democrats in the follow-up to the mid-terms.
 Boehlert is considered a moderate Republican, and the district is considered to be a swing district.
 George Bush won this district by 53% in the 2004 election, but by only 3,000 votes in the 2000 presidential election.
 The Republican nominee is moderate state Senator Ray Meier, while the Democratic nominee is Oneida County District Attorney Mike Arcuri.
 Both are locally popular and proven vote-getters and the race was a toss-up.

-CQPolitics rating: No Clear Favorite.
-Cook Political Report rating: Republican Toss-Up.
+Predictions

 Results: Swings to the Democrats, with Arcuri winning 54% of the vote.

-25th District
+District 25

 Incumbent James T. Walsh (R), ran unopposed in 2004 and while the Syracuse-based district hasn't had a Democrat represent it since 1971, John Kerry won the district in 2004 by 2.5%.
 Thus, Walsh had the unusual distinction of being the only Republican to win unopposed and not have George W. Bush win his district.
 Democrats were fielding former congressional aide Dan Maffei.
-An October 15–16 Majority Watch poll had Maffei leading Walsh 51% to 43%.
-Cook Political Report rating: Likely Republican.
-Results: Walsh kept the district, winning with 51% of the vote.
+An October 15–16 Majority Watch poll had Maffei leading Walsh 51% to 43%..